 - Carbonate – For those suffering from indigestion and acid reflux;

-- Glutamate and Aspartate – Avoiding is dangerous;
+- Glutamate and Aspartate – Avoid as it is dangerous;

 Each type of Magnesium has other chemical compositions present, so we do not recommend taking any before consulting a doctor.
-The most common that can be consumed without a problem is magnesium chloride.
+The most common one that can be consumed without problems is magnesium chloride.

-The health benefits of Magnesium are enormous.
-He is essential to becoming a human and has done a good job in Japan making the Japanese look young and has preserved the lives of the elderly for longer.
-Below is a gigantic list of benefits of consuming Magnesium:
+The benefits of Magnesium for health are enormous.
+It is essential for human life and has done a good job in Japan, making the Japanese appear youthful and preserving the lives of the elderly for longer.
+Below is a huge list of benefits of consuming Magnesium:

-- Helps to eliminate the acid that builds up in the kidneys;
+- Helps eliminate acid that accumulates in the kidneys;

-- Stimulates brain functions and transmission of nerve impulses;
+- Stimulates brain functions and nerve impulse transmission;

 - Stimulates the proper functioning of the cardiovascular system;